-- 7. Type a unique 1 to 15 digit ID in the Student ID box. - 8.
+7. Type a unique 1 to 15 digit ID in the Student ID box.

+- If you're using SMART Response PE, LE or XE clickers, the student ID must be a maximum of 15 digits or students can't sign in to the class. - If you're using SMART Response in VE mode, the student ID can contain numbers and letters from the Roman alphabet. - 8.
 Type a student's name in the Name boxes.
-The student's email address and tags are optional.
+The student's e-mail address and tags are optional.
 You can also type name and ID information directly in the table.

-You can use tags to categorise the students in custom groupings that SMART Responsesoftware uses when you create student reports.
+You can use tags to categorize the students in custom groupings that SMART Response software uses when you create student reports.

-The student information is saved to the class list as you type it.
+The student information saves to the class list as you type it.